-If you are unfamiliar with using chopsticks, getting the hang of them can be tricky.
-However, if you want to fully enjoy Japanese food, holding chopsticks is a skill you’ll want to get acquainted with!
+If you are unfamiliar with how to hold chopsticks properly, getting the hang of them can be tricky.
+But if you want to fully enjoy Japanese food, holding chopsticks is a skill you’ll want to get acquainted with!

-What are chopsticks?
+What are Chopsticks?

 In Japan, meals are mainly eaten with chopsticks, which are called ‘hashi’ in Japanese.
 This is particularly true for Japanese cuisine, almost all of which are eaten with just a pair of chopsticks.
 Chopsticks are not only used when eating rice and side dishes, but also noodles, like soba and udon.